MSPP Student Ambassador

 University of Massachusetts

-Hello Entering Students!
-I am pleased to serve on the 2012-2013 ambassador team; ready to answer any questions you may have about MSPP.
-My name is Rebecca (Becca) Wolstencroft and I am 25 years old.
-Currently, I am studying in the Clinical PsyD Program.
-In June 2011, I graduated from the Forensic and Counseling Program at MSPP.
+I am pleased to serve on the ambassador team; ready to answer any questions you may have about MSPP.
+My name is Rebecca (Becca) Wolstencroft and I am currently studying in the Clinical Psychology PsyD program.
+In June 2011, I graduated from the Forensic Psychology program at MSPP.

 MSPP was an easy choice for me.
 I went to undergraduate at the University of Massachusetts, Amherst and was involved in a research lab for two years.
 After collecting infinite data, I decided I actually wanted to work with clients rather than examine subjects.
 Through the Psi Chi chapter at UMASS, I attended the Eastern Psychological Association conference and MSPP had a booth there.
 I was introduced to the PsyD and learned about the MSPP mantra: integrate clinical experience and theory.
 I applied within the next few months.